HankB/Linux_ZFS_Root/Debian/README.md

 The need for testing can come from several external sources.

 * Bug reports, pull requests and/or feature requests.
-* Upgrade of backports to a new version of ZFS (presently 7.13, could be 8.1 next.)
+* Upgrade of backports to a new version of ZFS (presently 8.1, could be 8.2 soon.)

-* Upgrade of the ZFS repo - presently at 8.1.
+When the script changes to accommodate either of these, all tests will be repeated.

-When the script changes tro accommodate any of these, all tests will be repeated.
+The next effort will be to bring the script into compliance with the instructrions (eliminating the BACKPORTS and EXPERIMENTAL options.
+BACKPORTS will be the default and

-Producing a "release" is the next planned effort.
+EXPERIMENTAL may be eliminated.)

 The next effort after that will be to revise the test scripts.
 They have grown in an ad-hoc fashion as testing has been performed on different machines.
 They can be configured such that the same script will work on all test enviroments (presently Virtualbox VMs.)
 And each of the 18 test cases will get its own script.